yala/OncoText/README.md

 ### Environment Variables
 In order to use OncoText, you have to set the following environment variables:

-    - PICKLEDIR : This is the directory where to store the various train / raw databases you may way to parse.
+    - PICKLE_DIR : This is the directory where to store the various train / raw databases you may way to parse.
+    - SNAPSHHOT_DIR : This is the directory where to store model snapshots.
     - LOGFILE : Where the system will write all error/warning/info logs via pylogger
     - CONFIG_XLSX : The path of the category configuration excel file.
 See ``sample_category_excel.xlsx`` for an example.
 OncoText loads this excel file and interprets all rows with several column entries as categories to try to parse from the path reports.